How I Survived The Loss Of My HusbandMay 31, 2018

-Losing a soul mate was debilitating.
+Losing my soulmate was debilitating.
 I can best describe myself as shattered and shocked.
-One day I was young, in my forties with two precious daughters living near the Sea, in Honolulu, Hawaii.
+One day I was young, in my forties with two precious daughters living near the sea, in Honolulu, Hawaii.
 Life in the Islands with Michael, also in his forties, was a romantic adventure.
-The word "survive" was not part of my vocabulary.
+The word “survive” was not part of my vocabulary.

-Looking back, I survived by my instincts, always mindful of signals coming from my heart prompting me how to survive the loss of my husband, knowing I had no choice but to ‘ride the wave.’
+Looking back, I survived by trusting my instincts and by always being mindful of signals coming from my heart.
+All along, it was telling me how to survive the loss of my husband, and I knew I had no choice but to ‘ride the wave.’

 “Hi Rog!
 How are you?
-I am so happy to hear your voice.”
+I am so happy to hear your voice,” I said.

 Roger pulled no punches.
-He said,“Michael had a heart attack.”
+He said to me, “Michael had a heart attack.”

 I burst out, “I will be on the next available flight into Salt Lake.”